 JSON is used for the database, JSON is used for the API, JSON is used for everything - a clever program can leverage this program to write collaborative projects, even allowing the end-user to contribute to the code base.

 Written in C and cross-compiled for a multitude of target environments, TriArch is designed for rapid deployement.
-Simply point Apache2 cgi-scripting to wherever the TriArch binary is located and begin writing JSON objects in the database directory.
+Simply run the binary and it will set up a systemd service to run on :80 & :443.
+Then, writing JSON objects in the database directory to you hearts content.
+No Apache2, no nGinx, no MySQL, no Postgres.
+Just JSON.

-TriArch comes precompiled with RSA, BCrypt, and AES-256, ensuring that sensitive data is never unencrypted.
+TriArch comes precompiled with RSA, BCrypt, SHA, TLS, AES-256, CRC32 & Adler32.
+Sensitive data is never left unencrypted, passwords are never left unhashed.
 (NOTE

 : Certain datastructures are left unencrypted for speed.
 It is encumbant upon the developer to ensure no personally identifiable information finds its way in those directories).
 See Legal